WheatonCS/Lexos/README.md

 Lexos is aimed at entry-level users as well as advanced scholars using small to medium-sized text corpora.
 It places particular emphasis on the processing of ancient and non-standard languages, as well as non-Western languages that do not use the Roman alphabet.

 Lexos is produced by the [Lexomics Research Group](http://lexomics.wheatoncollege.edu).
+An online version of Lexos v3.0 is available at [http://lexos.wheatoncollege.edu/](http://lexos.wheatoncollege.edu/).

 # Release history
-This repo reflects our Summer 2016 development work: Lexos v3.0.
+This repo reflects ongoing development since our Summer 2016 : Lexos v3.0.

 Earlier versions are availabel at [https://github.com/WheatonCS/Lexos/releases](https://github.com/WheatonCS/Lexos/releases).